KKtheGhost/kivinsae_blog/source/_posts/2021-10-25-An_Ugly_Feature_About_EOF_In_Go.md

 title: An ugly feature about io.EOF in Go
 date: 2021-10-25 00:17:40
 tags:
-- ENG
+- lang_english
-- 编程
+- programming
-- Go Library
+- go_lib
-- Go
+- golang
 ---
 `io.EOF` seems to be a weird feature in Go.
 This article will explain **WHY**.